Easy classics to read for beginners.

 Still, it’s unfortunate that a lot of people want to better themselves but feel too intimidated to begin.
 It reminds me of signing up to go to the gym for the first time and feeling like everyone was looking at me and noticing I had no idea what I was doing.

 Again, that’s a tangent for another day.
-But if you’re feeling intimidated about diving into classic literature, I’m here to tell you that you don’t need to be.
-You don’t need to have been an A-student in high school to read, enjoy, and appreciate the classics.
-And it’s never too late to start reading!
+But if you’re feeling intimidated about diving into classic literature, good news: You don’t need to have been an A-student in high school to read, enjoy, and appreciate the classics.
+And it’s never too late to start reading.

 I’m all about setting goals for yourself.
-(The very big nerd in me loves all too well making lists and seeing tangible progress and marking tasks as DONE.)
 But like any self-help or personal development book will tell you, you’ve got to make your goals realistic.

 For example, I’m currently reading Być jak Polak & Nie o takim życiu marzyłam, a collection of short stories for Polish language learners.
 Naturally, since I only know very little Polish, my reading rate is incredibly slow.
 So I don’t push myself.
 Instead, I tell myself I will sit down and read for 25 minutes—even if I feel a little pathetic having only finished five pages at the end.